summerstay/Infinite-Adventure/README.md

  * use OBJECT -- will only work with items in your inventory.

  * drop OBJECT -- drops an object from your inventory.

+ * observe -- shows a list of items in the room.
+Useful if you want to pick something up not explicitly in the description.

  * inventory -- prints your inventory.

- * fight OPPONENT -- asks what you want to do and what weapon from your inventory (or fists, foot, etc...) you want to use.
+ * fight -- asks opponent, what you want to do and what weapon from your inventory (or fists, foot, etc...) you want to use.

  * save -- saves the game.